Frequently Asked Questions

 - After the age of 65, the IRB is reduced based on an established formula and is payable for the rest of your life if you are unable to work.

-You are entitled to payment of all reasonable and necessary medical and rehabilitation expenses.
+You are entitled to payment of all reasonable and necessary medical and rehabilitation and attendant care (assistance with personal care and activities of daily living that you cannot perform) expenses.

-- If your injuries are not "catastrophic" you are entitled to medical and rehabilitation coverage for a maximum of 10 years, up to $50,000 if you do not have a "minor injury".
+- If your injuries are not “catastrophic” you are entitled to medical and rehabilitation and attendant care coverage for a maximum of 5 years, up to $65,000 if you do not have a “minor injury”.

-- If your injury is deemed a "minor injury", which usually includes whiplash injuries and sprain or strain injuries, you have up to $3,500 in medical and rehabilitation coverage.
+- If your injury is deemed a “minor injury”, which usually includes whiplash injuries and sprain or strain injuries, you have up to $3,500 in medical and rehabilitation coverage and no attendant care coverage.

 - Insurers will conclude early on that most claimants have a “minor injury”.
 Often times, these individuals experience long term pain and significant disability and do not belong within the “minor injury” classification.
 Only with the help of an experienced lawyer can this be successfully challenged.

-- If you have suffered a "catastrophic impairment" you are entitled to medical and rehabilitation coverage for life, up to $1 Million.
+- If you have suffered a “catastrophic impairment” you are entitled to medical and rehabilitation and attendant care coverage for life, up to $1 Million.

 Non Earner Benefits: